-2. It’s possible that your doorbell’s Sensitivity level is set too low.
-The sensitivity should be increased and trigger times adjusted accordingly.
+2. your doorbell’s Sensitivity level may be set too low.
+The Sensitivity should be increased and trigger times adjusted accordingly.

 3. you mustn’t set the Sensitivity level to “Human Only” when you’re facing problems.
 Setting the level to “All Motion” will make it easier to see events you want to see.
 And work your way backways.

 Lastly is there is Sensitivity, which is more dependent on your personal installation of your video doorbell: is there a lot of light?
 Humidity?
 How about wind?
 Permanent shadow?
 Sometimes shadow?